-Gibbons has long maintained a premier insolvency practice from its headquarters in the District of New Jersey and is highly regarded by both the bench and the bar in this practice area.
+Gibbons has long maintained a successful insolvency practice from its headquarters in the District of New Jersey and is highly regarded by both the bench and the bar in this practice area.
 Our Financial Restructuring & Creditors’ Rights (FRCR) Group boasts a well respected, growing national practice while also leveraging the firm’s significant foothold in the Mid-Atlantic region, particularly in the Southern District of New York and the District of Delaware – the two preeminent corporate bankruptcy venues in the country.
-Our FRCR Group’s core group of attorneys has broad and exceptional experience in this complex and sophisticated practice area, which includes debtor, creditor, and fiduciary representations in federal bankruptcy cases; pre-bankruptcy “workout”/insolvency counseling; and related state court litigation involving receiverships, attachments, replevins, and commercial foreclosure actions.
-We have the versatility of having represented all major constituencies in Chapter 11 cases, and our robust business bankruptcy practice is supported by firm-wide resources and skilled multidisciplinary teams in numerous related practice areas.
+Our FRCR Group’s core team of attorneys has broad and exceptional experience in this complex and sophisticated practice area, which includes debtor, creditor, and fiduciary representations in federal bankruptcy cases; pre-bankruptcy “workout”/insolvency counseling; and related state court litigation involving receiverships, attachments, replevins, and commercial foreclosure actions.
+We have the versatility of having represented all major constituencies in chapter 11 cases, and our robust business bankruptcy practice is supported by firm-wide resources and skilled multidisciplinary teams in numerous related practice areas.

 Practice Distinctions: The Gibbons FRCR Group has the distinction of having represented one of the principal parties in some of the cutting-edge decisions in the Third Circuit Court of Appeals.
 For example, we represented the debtor in Bittner v.
-Borne Chemical, the seminal case on claims’ estimation procedures under the Bankruptcy Code; the lender in the Swedeland case, establishing the standard for adequate protection to secured creditors; the debtor in the Route 37 case, clarifying Chapter 11 plan classification rules; and the trustee in the Marvel Entertainment case, the leading case on the “disinterestedness” requirement for counsel to a fiduciary in a Chapter 11 case.
+Borne Chemical, the seminal case on claims’ estimation procedures under the Bankruptcy Code; the lender in the Swedeland case, establishing the standard for adequate protection to secured creditors; the debtor in the Route 37 case, clarifying chapter 11 plan classification rules; and the trustee in the Marvel Entertainment case, the leading case on the “disinterestedness” requirement for counsel to a fiduciary in a Chapter 11 case.

 Areas of Focus